Without biodiversity, there is no future for human beings: we have the power to act to stem the erosion of biodiversity.

 On 6 November 2019, French President Emmanuel Macron and Chinese President Xi Jinping launched a joint appeal on biodiversity conservation and climate change in Beijing, which reveals the affirmation of strong political leadership for biodiversity.

-Nevertheless, on the 5th anniversary of the Paris Agreement, on December 12, 2020, France, the United Kingdom and the United Nations jointly organized the Climate Ambition Summit 2020 which represents a milestone in the preparation of COP26 in 2021.
+On the 5th anniversary of the Paris Agreement, on December 12, 2020, France, the United Kingdom and the United Nations jointly organized the Climate Ambition Summit 2020 which represents a milestone in the preparation of COP26 in 2021.